Presentation Auto-Timer for PPT & PDF

 • Built‑in PowerPoint timer (Rehearse Timings): Only works in edit mode, not during live presentation.
 Modifies your file.

-• Browser‑based timers (Stagetimer, etc.): Need you to click Start.
+• Cloud‑based timers (Stagetimer's web tier, CueTimer Cloud, etc.): Need you to click Start.
 Also require an internet connection and browser tab management.

 • Desktop widgets (CountdownKings, etc.): Get buried behind fullscreen PowerPoint because they donʼt use low‑level rendering.